INCATools/dead_simple_owl_design_patterns/README.md

 ## Approach

-Use JSON format:  If kept simple, it is easy to read and edit.
-It is easy to work with programatically - standard libraries are available to convert it into datastructures in many languages.
+* Use JSON format:  If kept simple, it is easy to read and edit.
+It is easy to work with programatically - standard libraries are available to convertit into datastructures in many languages.

-All owl object properties and classes are listed in a name -> ID dictionary (hash lookup) attached to the class.
+* All owl object properties and classes are listed in a name -> ID dictionary (hash lookup) attached to the class.

-Variable interpolation into Manchester syntax and text is specified using sprintf format.
+* Variable interpolation into Manchester syntax and text is specified using sprintf format.
 Variable names are stored in associated lists.

+* Varibles are specified in a dictionary with variable name as key and value as range specified as a Manchester syntax expresssion.

 ## Draft spec: